SuffolkLITLab/EfileProxyServer/docs/setup.md

 There are two different ways of running this proxy server:

-1. Through Docker and Docker-Compose.
+1. Through Docker and Docker Compose.
 This is how the server will run in prod, so you should have and know this setup.
 2. Locally on your own machine.
 This is only recommended for unit tests, as some of important unittests cannot run in a docker container.
 However,